wyatt-connolly/evertwine-rn/SUPABASE_SETUP.md

 6. Click **Run** to execute the schema creation

 This will create all the necessary tables, indexes, and Row Level Security (RLS) policies.

+### Option B: If Tables Already Exist

+If you get an error that tables already exist, you have two options:

+**Option 1: Drop and Recreate (⚠️ WARNING: Deletes all data)**
+1. Run the contents of `supabase-drop-tables.sql` first
+2. Then run `supabase-schema.sql`

+**Option 2: Safe Update (Preserves existing data)**
+1. Run the contents of `supabase-schema-safe.sql` instead
+2. This will skip creating tables that already exist and add missing policies/indexes

+### Files Available:
+- `supabase-schema.sql` - Standard schema creation
+- `supabase-schema-safe.sql` - Safe version that won't error on re-run
+- `supabase-drop-tables.sql` - Drops all tables (use with caution!)

 ## Step 5: Enable Phone Authentication (Optional)